Hello and welcome to the Spell Angel again and our today’s topic is Revivify 5E. So without talking many let’s dive into the topic directly.

 5e revivify gain admittance to a comparative, however more regrettable, spell at ninth level, resurrect.
 This spell has the additional disadvantage that the PC returns as an irregular race.

-It likewise costs 1,000 GP to project (as uncommon oils and unguents that ought to be essentially as hard to track down as expensive precious stones) rather than 500.
+It likewise costs 1,000 GP to project (as uncommon oils and unguents ought to be essentially as hard to track down as expensive precious stones) rather than 500.

 5e revivify is a seventh-level spell that poets and ministers will gain admittance to at the seventeenth level.